carlosipe/techlondon-slackform/README.md

 # Sending the actual invites

-Simply set up a cronjob that runs 'node invite.js' on a regular basis.
+Simply set up a cronjob that runs `node invite.js` on a regular basis.

 # TODO